“If you think adventure is dangerous, try routine; it is lethal.”

 - The Berlin Wall, Germany- The ruins that mark a fascinating and horrific period in world history.

 - India- No specific destination needed- this beautiful jungle country has an atmosphere than I can only describe as transcendental.
 Vibrant people, culture, nature…what’s not to love?
 Brief scenes from a childhood movie I adore, A Little Princess, and music from the great Ravi Shankar inspire this quest.

-- Japan- And so it seems that I tend to lean towards the Asian countries…I blame Japan’s magnetism on the elegant wisdom of the people, the peaceful bonsai and cherry blossom trees, and the society that is both extremely advanced, as well as rooted in custom.
+- Japan- And so it seems that I tend to lean towards Asian countries…I blame Japan’s magnetism on the elegant wisdom of the people, the peaceful bonsai and cherry blossom trees, and the society that is both extremely advanced, as well as rooted in custom.

 - New Zealand- Um, hello, Middle Earth and The Shire!
-I apologize, sometimes my inner geek gets a little too excited about the possibility of seeing the actual movie set.
+I apologize, sometimes my inner nerd gets a little too excited about the possibility of seeing the actual movie set.
 My real dream, however, is to bust out the ol’ camping gear and boots for a hiking expedition here one day.
 I wouldn’t complain about a hobbit sighting, though.